Languages of Algeria

-The official languages of Algeria are Arabic and Tamazight (Berber), as specified in its constitution since 1963 for the former and since 2016 for the latter.
+Arabic, particularly the Algerian Arabic dialect, is the most widely spoken language in Algeria, but a number of regional and foreign languages are also spoken.
+The official languages of Algeria are Arabic and Berber, as specified in its constitution since 1963 for the former and since 2016 for the latter.
 Berber has been recognized as a "national language" by constitutional amendment since 8 May 2002.
-In February, 2016, a constitutional resolution was passed making Berber an official language alongside Arabic.
-Algerian Arabic and Berber are the native languages of over 99% of Algerians, with Algerian Arabic spoken by about 90% and Berber by 10%.
-French, though it has no official status, is still used in media (some newspapers) and education (from primary school), due to Algeria's colonial history.
-Kabyle, the most spoken Berber language in the country, is taught and partially co-official (with a few restrictions) in parts of Kabylie.
+In February 2016, a constitutional resolution was passed making Berber an official language alongside Arabic.
+Arabic is spoken by about 81% of Algerians, while Berber languages are spoken by 17%.
+French, though it has no official status, is still used in media (some newspapers) and education due to Algeria's colonial history.
+Kabyle, with 3 million speakers, is the most spoken Berber language in the country, is taught and partially co-official (with a few restrictions) in parts of Kabylie.

+The 1966 Algerian census, the last to include a question about the mother tongue, showed that 81.5% of the population spoke Arabic as a native language, with about half of the Berber population also speaking it as a second language, while 17.9% spoke Berber languages natively.

 Malika Rebai Maamri, author of "The Syndrome of the French Language in Algeria," said "The language spoken at home and in the street remains a mixture of Algerian dialect and French words."
 Due to the number of languages and complexity involving those languages, Maamri argued that "[t]oday the linguistic situation in Algeria is dominated by multiple discourses and positions."